TiendaNube/api-docs/resources/shipping_carrier.md

 About caching expire time (TTL)

-- All responses with status code *200* from callback URLs has 15min to expire
+- Success responses, with status code *200* from callback URLs, expires after 15 minutes.
 - Error responses, with status code *422* from callback URLs, expires after 1 minute.
 - Otherwise, the responses won't be cached.